A big THANK YOU to all submitters for their contribution to EULAR 2019.

 - It is mandatory to use the Word template provided by the system.
 Please read all instructions carefully before preparing your abstract.

 - For standardisation, the acceptable length of the abstract is not more than 3600 characters and 55 lines, authors’ details and headers included.
-This also includes non-visible characters such as spaces as well as punctuation.
+This includes non-visible characters such as spaces as well as punctuation.

 - The abstract is structured into the following sections: